tendermint/tendermint/test/README.md

 See `./fuzz/README.md` for more details.

 ## e2e - end to end

-End to end tests using docker-compose clusters
+End to end tests using docker-compose clusters.
+To use run make docker && make runner in the tendermint/test/e2e directory.

 See `./e2e/README.md` for more details.